pizzasdu83/VenComp/README.md

 The **CHAOS**.css is a bit special, I'll let you discover it by yourself >:3

-The is the code is in the css files:
+The code is in the css files:

 | css file  | compatible with                                          |
 |:---------:|:--------------------------------------------------------:|